SchulzLab/Triangulate/README.md

 * parallel
 * doParallel
 * monocle

 To build the Triangulate model for this case study, the following command should be used in bash:
 ```console
 snakemake -s scripts/scMTL_case_study.sm
 ```
-By loading the resulting file stored in **scMTL\_StemNet\_notImputed\_static_TGGLasso.RData** into R, one can generate the coefficient heatmap.
+After a successful execution of the command above, there should exist an Rdata file named **scMTL\_StemNet\_notImputed\_static_TGGLasso.RData** in the directory the command was executed.
+By loading this file into R, one can generate the coefficient heatmap.
 But since this matrix contains 683 many TFs, the illustration of all those TFs can result in an unappealing and cluttered plot.
-Therefore, we prefer to show only those TFs that happen to have higher coefficient values compared to others.
+Therefore, we prefer to show only those TFs that have higher coefficient values compared to others.
 ```{r}
 load("scMTL_StemNet_notImputed_static_TGGLasso.RData")
 library(pheatmap)